 Joseph Casha, Breaks’n’Makes, Christmas Charity Stream In Aid Of E3D Sanjay Foundation on YouTube generated €11,210.05 ($12,694.99).

 Some ideas posted in support of the foundation went even further.
-For example, selling the E3D products, such as the Revo system, with Sanjay’s name, or with his famous hairstyle silhouette.
+For example, selling the E3D products, with Sanjay’s name, or with his famous hairstyle silhouette.